 Whether you’re interested in enhancing your managerial accounting skills or acquiring the sought-after financial capabilities, the Smith experience can give you the confidence, abilities and knowledge to pursue a career in accounting.

-The finance specialization introduces students to money management in the modern business environment.
+If you’re drawn toward a career in finance, and you’re still trying to determine which MBA program is right for you, you may want to consider programs that offer a finance specialization.
+This specialization introduces students to money management in the modern business environment.
 The coursework focuses on corporate finance, financial restructuring and investing.
 The selective offerings within the finance specialization currently include:

-Graduates can complete the program with the ability to evaluate financial markets and risks, allowing them to lead organizational money matters with confident, strategic and numbers-driven decision-making.
-As such, many Smith graduates who pursue the finance specialization fill roles like financial analyst and corporate controller, eventually climbing the ladder to managerial and executive positions.
+Graduates can complete the program with the ability to evaluate financial markets and risks, allowing them to lead organizational money matters with confident, strategic and numbers-driven decision making.
+As such, many Smith graduates who pursue the finance specialization fill roles such as financial analyst and corporate controller, eventually rising to managerial and executive positions.
 These leadership roles may include:

 - Portfolio manager